Central Line - Bank, Bethnal Green, Chancery Lane, Gants Hill, Marble Arch, Notting Hill Gate, St. Paul's, Tottenham Court Road

 Madonna - Hung up (2005) on the Jubilee Line

-The Prodigy's 'Fire starter' was famously filmed in the tunnels at Aldwych, but it could be any tunnel really, and not readily identifiable as a tube station.
+The Prodigy's 'Fire starter' was famously filmed in one of the lift shafts at Aldwych, but it could be any abandoned place really, and not readily identifiable as a tube station.